hugcamrom/applied-statistics/README.md

 ---
 Getting Help & AI Usage

-During development, I used AI tools (including VSC GitHub Copilot Google AI and ChatGPT) as a support for drafting text, refining explanations, and reviewing code, not as an automatic solution generator.
+During development, I used AI tools (including VSC GitHub Copilot, Google AI and ChatGPT) as a support for drafting text, refining explanations, and reviewing code, not as an automatic solution generator.

 All code, simulations, and interpretations have been: